 Yes.
 All students must provide proof of vaccination to participate.

 We do not provide cell phone numbers for the Tour Director or Chaperons.
 As you can imagine, it would be very difficult to manage a group of 100 or more students with 100 parents calling.
-Telephone numbers for each hotel are provided on the itinerary and we encourage parents to leave a duplicate message for the Tour Director as a backup.
+Telephone numbers for each hotel are provided on the itinerary and we encourage parents to leave a message for the Tour Director at the hotel.
 Every student is provided with an emergency contact number that is answered by a live operator 24/7.
 This operator does have the phone numbers for each Tour Director and Chaperon .
 Messages can also be left 24/7 with TravelEd at TravelEd2DC@gmail.com or our website.
 These will be forwarded to the Tour Director or student.

 No, however the students may pay to have their luggage checked.